Nadvirna: History

+Population

+Language

+Distribution of the population by native language according to the 2001 census:

 Jewish population

 Nadvirna once had a large Jewish population, whose recorded history in the city dates from at least 1765.
 The city is still known for its Hasidic dynasty and rabbinical families, many of whom now live in Israel.

 In 1880, a census showed that there were 6,552 people living in Nadvirna, of whom 4,182 (64%) were Jewish.
 But by 1890, there were 7,227 inhabitants, 3,618 (50%) of them Jewish, and by 1921, there were 6,062 inhabitants, 2,042 (34%) of them Jewish.
 By the end of 1942 all but a very few of the Nadvirna Jews had been murdered in the Holocaust, some in ghettos created in the city, but many killed in the Belzec concentration camp.

 There is a memorial to the victims of the Holocaust from Nadvirna in the Baron Hirsch Cemetery Staten Island, New York where the Nadworna landsmanshaft has a section.
 A photo can be found here.

 The emblematic blue box of the Jewish National Fund was invented by a bank clerk from Nadvirna named Haim Kleinman.
 Kleinman visited Israel in the 1930s and planned to make aliyah, but was murdered in the Holocaust.

-On August 12th, 2018, the Nadworna Shtetl Research Group dedicated a monument to the victims of the Holocaust from Nadvirna in the Nadvirna Jewish Cemetery.
+On 12 August 2018, the Nadworna Shtetl Research Group dedicated a monument to the victims of the Holocaust from Nadvirna in the Nadvirna Jewish Cemetery.